nigeljohnwade/anonymous-perpetrators.co.uk/markdown/tracks/insufficientvestigesofdread.md

 This was made around about the time I got access to the Red suite of VSTs, possibly when I got the Focusrite audio interface.
 There are Red compressors and Red EQs on everything.

-Generally whenever I am recording hardware devices that are CV & gate oriented I will use the Arturia Keystep Pro to sync up to Reason.
-Patterns programmed on the Arturia Keystep Pro will drive the CV, gate, and curve inputs of the device and the audio of a performance is captured into Reason.
+Generally whenever I am recording hardware devices that are CV & gate oriented I will use the Arturia KeystepPro to sync up to Reason.
+Patterns programmed on the Arturia KeystepPro will drive the CV, gate, and curve inputs of the device and the audio of a performance is captured into Reason.

-The Moog Werkstatt-01 & CV Expander on this is driven by a pattern on the Arturia Keystep Pro which also has a curve value in the pattern affecting the filter.
+The Moog Werkstatt-01 & CV Expander on this is driven by a pattern on the Arturia KeystepPro which also has a curve value in the pattern affecting the filter.
 This was recorded into Reason, which is in sync with the Keystep, and I twiddled with the knobs on the werkstatt.
 I have no record of how the werkstatt was set up.
 At this point I had nothing else going on, just this little pattern.
 I recorded about 6 minutes of  it.

 I decided to use Reason Studios Redrum for the drums just to create a set of limits.
 There are no options for step probability or individual track length and timing for instance.
 However I ended up creating a bit of a nightmare tangle of cables and devices with compressors and EQs so I will have to revisit this and work out what the hell I was thinking at the time